 A monitored fire alarm system is an investment into your business’ safety but will be extremely valuable when you need it most.
 Hopefully, a fire doesn’t break out, but if one does you’ll reap the benefits of a monitoring system and the immediate support the monitoring can provide in your time of need.

 The cost of a monitoring contract is therefore a small price to pay, compared to the potential loss and damage to your property, stock, equipment, other assets and even life.
+Fires do not respect business hours; an immediate, verified response at 3 am can be the difference between minor damage and total operational loss.
+This fast response protects not just the building, but the financial viability of your company, as 70-80% of businesses fail within three years of a major fire incident, according to Fire Magazine.

 Maintenance contracts are also available to cover your fire alarm system.
 These consist of various system checks, tests and servicing throughout the year, to ensure all your fire safety equipment is in good working order and is set to last for years to come.